JordanCollier/Jordan_Josh_Mackenzie_AR_Nesting_Practice/README.md

 ```

-bundle
+√ bundle
-rake db:create db:migrate db:seed
+√ rake db:create db:migrate db:seed

 ```

-The models need to be edited to explain associations.
+√ The models need to be edited to explain associations.

-Companies, Locations, Reviews, and Products.
+√ Companies, Locations, Reviews, and Products.

-Companies have many Locations and Products.
+√ Companies have many Locations and Products.

-Products have many reviews.
+√ Products have many reviews.

-Use boostrap but don't worry about Footer or Navbar.
+Use bootstrap but don't worry about Footer or Navbar.